 With Japan's population trending downwards due to aging and a low birthrate, the outlook for continued growth in Japan's mobile communications, broadband and internet-related markets is uncertain in some respects.

 Japan's mobile communications market has seen intensified competition between mobile network operators (“MNOs”) and mobile virtual network operators (“MVNOs”) in recent years.
 Furthermore, the MNOs have been actively entering other business sectors to capture a broader array of earnings opportunities and achieve differentiation from other companies.
 In order to address the market environment described above, the Group deploys services, products and sales methods that fit consumer preferences.
-However, if the Group is unable to meet the expectations of consumers for price plans, voice and data communications quality and so forth, there are no assurances that the Group will be able to maintain its current number of subscribers.
+However, if the Group is unable to meet the expectations of consumers for price plans, voice and data communications quality and so forth, or if the service and products provided by the Group have significant defects, there are no assurances that the Group will be able to maintain its current number of subscribers.
 Moreover, the introduction, amendment, or change in interpretation or application of laws, regulations, systems, and so forth, could result in the effective restriction of services and products that the Group can deliver to its customers, or of sales methods and price plans, etc., causing the Group to experience a decline in revenue and to incur a larger financial burden.
 This could impact the Group's business development, financial condition and results of operations.
 In addition, the Group could incur rising costs due to unforeseeable changes in the market environment, or may be unable to streamline costs as planned.

 Japan's internet-related markets could be impacted by factors such as overall internet usage, economic trends, the number of paid members and usage of paid services.
 The Group strives to retain and increase the number of users primarily by providing accurate and beneficial services for users, a secure and safe user experience, conducting activities to improve the value of its platform as an advertising medium, raising awareness, and providing attractive benefits and content to paid members.
 Unless these measures prove sufficiently effective, changes in the market environment and other factors could adversely affect the Group's business development, financial condition and results of operations.